Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

     - For *File Location in Repository* , navigate to the Git repository stage created in previous step, and select *KGQA_DEMO->notebook_app.ipynb*.
     - Fill the rest of the details as defined in the [config.json](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/KGQA_DEMO/kgqa_demo_setup/config.json).

+- Load RelationalAI in Snowflake Notebook using [Installation Guide](https://relational.ai/docs/native_app/installation#ii-set-up-the-rai-native-app).
+    - *Place the `relationalai.zip` file, as specified in the instructions, in the same directory as `notebook_app.ipynb` within Snowflake.*

 - Run the [KGQA Demo Notebook](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/KGQA_DEMO/notebook_app.ipynb) in Snowflake to play with our pipeline!